HMS Trafalgar (1841): Construction and career

-Trafalgar was ordered on 22 February 1825, laid down at Woolwich Dockyard in December 1829, launched on 21 June 1841 and completed on 6 June 1842.
-The ship was named by Nelson's niece Lady Bridport at the request of Queen Victoria, who with Prince Albert also attended the launch.
-The wine used was some kept from after returning from Trafalgar.
-Five hundred people were on board the ship at the time of its launch, of whom 100 had been at Trafalgar.
-It was estimated 500,000 people came to watch the event and the Thames was covered for miles with all manner of boats.
-The ship's first commission was not until 30 January 1845 under Captain William Martin when she became the flagship of Vice-Admiral John Chambers White, Commander-in-Chief, The Nore.
+Named after the British victory at the Battle of Trafalgar in 1805, Trafalgar was the second ship of her name to serve in the Royal Navy.
+She was ordered on 22 February 1825, laid down at Woolwich Dockyard in December 1829, and launched on 21 June 1841 by Vice-Admiral Horatio Nelson's niece Charlotte, Lady Bridport, at the request of Queen Victoria, who with Prince Albert also attended the launch.
+"Five hundred people were on board the ship at the time of her launch, of whom 100 had been at the battle.
+It was estimated 500,000 people came to watch the event and the Thames was covered for miles with all manner of boats."
+Trafalgar was completed at Sheerness Dockyard on 6 October 1842 and immediately placed in ordinary.
+She was refitted as an "Advanced ship" in October 1844 so she could be activated more quickly, which meant that all of her guns were aboard and more of her masts were fitted; the rest of her rigging and stores were in a designated warehouse.

-Trafalgar participated in the Bombardment of Sevastopol on 17 October 1854 during the Crimean War.